cyberdelahoz95/blog-entries/angular/basic-concepts.md

 ## Component Lifecycle

 - constructor
+  - it runs before render and it runs once.
+Here Angular creates the instance of the component.
+  - We should not run async actions inside this method.
 - ngOnChange
+  - it runs before render.
+It updates changes in the inputs.
+It runs as many times as the father changes the inputs.
 - ngOnInit
-  - this method is executed once, it is triggered when the component is rendered, here we can add APIs calls.
+  - It runs before render. this method is executed once, it is triggered when the component is rendered, here we can add APIs calls.
+Or consuming a service.
-- ngOnCheck
+- ngAfterViewInit
+  - It runs after render.
+Basically it used to handle (set inputs, fire events, etc.) the component's children.
+  - This method is especially useful when working with directives.
 - ngOnDestroy
   - This method can be used to kill listeners and avoid memory leaks.